magento/devdocs/guides/v2.0/mtf/features/test_suite.md

 {% endhighlight %}

-### `scope = "testscase"` {#scope-testscase}
+### `scope = "testcase"` {#scope-testcase}

 In this scope, you can group test cases using tags.

-A tag has two parameters: `group` and `value`.
+You can use `group` and `value` parameters in the test case scope.
 In a test case, they are provided as a constant name and its value respectively.
 See the following example:

-- The tag in the test case, it should be added to the beginning of a class definition:
+- Any tags that are used in the test case should be added to the beginning of a class definition:

 {% highlight php startinline=1 %}